NoellePatterson/ffc-readme/fall-pulse/timing.md

             min_flush_magnitude = min_flush_threshold
      ```

-6. The first peak in the data to fill the above requirements is the wet season initiation event.
-The timing of the wet season initiation is at the peak flow of the event.
-If no peak fulfills the above requirements, then there is no wet season initiation recorded for that water year.
+6. The first peak in the data to fill the above requirements is the fall pulse flow event.
+The timing of the fall pulse flow is at the peak flow of the event.
+If no peak fulfills the above requirements, then there is no fall pulse flow recorded for that water year.